January 2003 (Part 2)

 Hence, it is incorrect to say that in our school a large part of strengthening and improving our body is by extensive cultivation of chi.
 I often remind my students that chi kung is not just chi cultivation, but equally jin cultivation and shen cultivation, i.e. chi kung is not just cultivation of energy, but equally cultivation of the physical body and cultivation of mind.
 If a person has a lot of energy, or is mentally sharp, but is slow and clumsy in his movements, then he has not done well.

 Our belief of equal importance of body, energy and mind, though we may at times place emphasis on one aspect for particular reasons is a main philosophical difference, and consequently a main difference in methodology, between our school and many other schools.
 For example, many martial art schools place much emphasis on physical training like weight training and running, but we don't.
 Some spiritual disciplines only train the mind to the extent of neglecting their body, but we train both our mind and body.

-You comment that “chi is an integral part of training; external kungfu training and chi go hand in hand” is only a philosophuical ideal.
+You comment that “chi is an integral part of training; external kungfu training and chi go hand in hand” is only a philosophical ideal.
 In practice it is usually not true.
 Most external kungfu and external martial art schools have no idea of chi.
 For example, almost all external schools, and even many internal schools, perform their sets or katas without paying attention to breath control.
-Some martial artists do not even believe chi exists. .
+Some martial artists do not even believe chi exists.

 Ours is not the only school that places emphasis on all the three aspects of body, energy and mind.
 In fact, all traditional kungfu schools do so, or at least did so and at least in theory, though the emphasis may not be of equal proportions.
 The concept of jin, qi and shen, or form, energy and mind, is fundamental in kungfu and chi kung, but due to various reasons many schools today have lost the aspects of energy and mind.